 Many electricity and natural gas retailers offer energy plans designed for the unique needs of industrial and manufacturing companies.
 Examples include block pricing plans, which minimize risk while allowing companies to take advantage of temporary lulls in the energy market, and load following plans, which take a conservative approach and keep exposure to an absolute minimum.

 However, choosing the right energy plan can be exceedingly difficult, given the many variables involved.
 Energyrates.ca offers free energy consultations for large consultations.
+As large energy consumers, industrial electricity and gas customers can get a free custom quote.
 We can be reached through our site’s contact form, or by calling us directly at 1-855-635-9608.